C215 (street artist)

-C215, is the moniker of Christian Guémy, a French street artist hailing from Paris who has been described as "France's answer to Banksy".
+C215 is the moniker of Christian Guémy, a French street artist from Paris who has been described as "France's answer to Banksy".

+Artwork

 C215 primarily uses stencils to produce his art.
 His first stencil work was put up in 2006, but he has been a graffiti artist for (as of 2011) over 20 years.
 His work consists mainly of close up portraits of people.
 C215's subjects are typically those such as beggars, homeless people, refugees, street kids and the elderly.
 The rationale behind this choice of subject is to draw attention to those that society has forgotten about.
 Cats are another frequent subject of his work.
 C215 is a prolific street artist and has practiced his art in cities all over the world.
 His stencils may be seen in Barcelona, Amsterdam, London, Rome, Paris, Oslo, Colombo and different cities of Morocco.

-In October 2014, C215 visited Valletta, Malta because of his interest in Caravaggio as well as 17th-century religious architecture.
-He produced various examples of street art on post boxes within the city, but MaltaPost removed the artworks after a few days.
-Various people have criticized MaltaPost for removing the artworks, including the mayor of Valletta Alexei Dingli.
+In October 2014, C215 visited Valletta, Malta, because of his interest in Caravaggio as well as 17th-century religious architecture.
+He produced various examples of street art on post boxes within the city, but MaltaPost removed the artworks after a few days, an issue that created controversy and was extensively reported upon by Maltese journalist Ramona Depares.
+Various people criticized MaltaPost for removing the artworks, including the mayor of Valletta Alexei Dingli.

 In addition to his street work, C215 also produces commercial artwork for galleries on wood and canvas.
 C215 has to date done a number of solo gallery shows to promote his work.
-C215's most recent show is entitled 'Community Service', currently running in Paris.
+C215 had a show entitled 'Community Service', in Paris in 2010.

-Guémy's daughter Nina is a popular subject of his stencil art.
-She has also become a stencil artist in her own right.
+Some of his works appear in the video game Far Cry 4.